 There are two types of grants available.

-Partnership Development Grants provide support for new and existing formal partnerships The grants help to found the creation of the National Knowledge Mobilization Hub and the Thematic Research Nodes and facilitate networking.
+Partnership Development Grants provide support for new and existing formal partnerships.
+These grants help to found the creation of the National Knowledge Mobilization Hub and the Thematic Research Nodes and facilitate networking.
 They advance research, research training and/or knowledge mobilization in the social sciences and humanities through mutual co-operation and sharing of intellectual leadership.
-These grants are intended for large teams working in formal collaboration between postsecondary institutions and/or organizations of various types.
+Partnership Development Grants are intended for large teams working in formal collaboration between academic institutions and/or organizations of various types.

-Partnership Grants consist of a competitive two-stage process.
-Only successful applicants at the Stage 1 receive an invitation to submit an application for the Stage 2.
+Funding to develop and implement the CHRN will be available through SSHRC’s Partnership Development Grants (Stage 1) and Partnership Grants (Stage 2).
+Only successful applicants at the Stage 1 will receive an invitation to submit an application for Stage 2.

-Successful applicants can attend a Strengthening Workshop in Spring 2019.
+Recipients are required to send 1-2 key representatives to attend the strengthening workshop in Ottawa in March 2019.
 This workshop will foster collaboration and help teams to solidify their application for the second stage.

-Successful PDG recipients will receive an invitation to submit an application in Stage 2 for the Partnership Grant.
+Successful grant recipients will receive an invitation to submit an application in Stage 2 for the Partnership Grant.

 Stage 2 (By Invitation)